GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     Indicates whether the storage should contain a buffer on an accelerator device.
 Currently it only accepts :code:`"gpu"` or :code:`None`.
 Defaults to :code:`None`.

+:code:`dims: Optional[Sequence[str]`
+    Sequence indicating the semantic meaning of the dimensions of this storage.
+This is used to determine the default layout for the storage.
+Currently supported will be :code:`"I"`, :code:`"J"`, :code:`"K"` and additional dimensions as string representations of integers, starting at :code:`"0"`.

 :code:`layout: Optional[Sequence[int]]`
-    A permutation of integers in :code:`[0 .. ndim]`.
-It indicates the order of strides in ascending order.
-I.e. "0" indicates that the stride in that dimension is 0, while the largest entry in the sequence corresponds to the axis with the largest stride.
+    A permutation of integers in :code:`[0 .. ndim-1]`.
+It indicates the order of strides in decreasing order.
+I.e. "0" indicates that the stride in that dimension is the largest, while the entry `0` in the layout sequence correspondes to the deminesion with the smallest stride, which typically is contiguous in memory.

-    Default values as indicated by the :code:`defaults` parameter may depend on the axes.
+    Default values as indicated by the :code:`defaults` parameter may depend on the dimensions.
 E.g. if :code:`defaults` is any of the compiled GridTools backends, the default value is defined according to the semantic meaning of each dimension.
 For example for the :code:`"gtx86"` backend, the unit stride is always in the K dimension, independently of which index corresponds to the K dimension.
 On the other hand, we assume that if a storage is created from an existing FORTRAN array, the first index has the smallest stride, irrespective of its corresponding axis.
-    I.e. the layout of a 3d storage is always :code:`(0, 1, 2)` for both IJK and KJI storages.
+    I.e. the layout of a 3d storage is always :code:`(2, 1, 0)` for both IJK and KJI storages.

-    .. list-table:: Default :code:`layout` parameter when given :code:`defaults` and :code:`axes`
+    .. list-table:: Default :code:`layout` parameter when given :code:`defaults` and :code:`dims`
        :header-rows: 1
        :stub-columns: 1